Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ## Exploratory Data Analysis

 The categorical columns such as ``` 'Occupation','Workclass', 'Education_Label', 'Education_Number',
-       'relationship', 'race', 'income_class'  ``` contain the following unique categories : <br>
+       'Relationship', 'Race', 'Income_class'  ``` contain the following unique categories : <br>

 ![](../imgs/categorical_varoables.PNG)

-The level of education has been represented in words `Education` as well as corresponding numeric value `Education-Number` with largest value for the highest level of education attained which is `Doctorate`.
+The level of education has been represented in words `Education` as well as corresponding numeric value `Education-Number` where Pre school is considered as basic level of education with numeric value 1 and the largest value for the highest level of education attained which is `Doctorate`.

+Lets see how much data is available for each of the variable.

 <br>